brightdigit/SundialKit/README.md

 Here's what's currently implemented with this library:

-- [x] Composing Web Service Requests
+- [x] Monitor network connectivity and quality
-- [x] Modifying Records (records/modify)
+- [x] Communicate between iPhone and Apple Watch
-- [x] Fetching Records Using a Query (records/query)
-- [x] Fetching Records by Record Name (records/lookup)
-- [x] Fetching Current User Identity (users/caller)

 # Installation

 Swift Package Manager is Apple's decentralized dependency manager to integrate libraries to your Swift projects.
-It is now fully integrated with Xcode 11.
+It is now fully integrated with Xcode 13.

 To integrate **SundialKit** into your project using SPM, specify it in your Package.swift file: